2018 SPRING NEWSLETTER

 From Mike Schons, Region Director:

-Speaking of Evaluations, congratulations to all the new patrollers, alpine patrollers, seniors and alpine seniors from all the patrols!
-We added 2 new Senior Patrollers and 4 new Senior Alpine Patrollers.
-Congratulations to all!
+Stepping back and speaking of Evaluations, congratulations to all the new patrollers, alpine patrollers, seniors and alpine seniors from all the patrols!
+This was another successful season and congratulations to all!

 Now looking forward!
 There are a number of upcoming events and activities that you may wish to participate in.

 First up is the EMR Awards Banquet.
 This year the banquet will be held at Mt.
-Brighton.
+Holly.
 Cocktail hour begins at 5:30 and dinner at 6:30pm.
 The food (and deserts), should be wonderful.
 Ed Usewick, Section Chief for Section III, is planning the event, so please contact Ed with any questions at firstname.lastname@example.org.
 This is a great time to celebrate with your fellow patrollers and friends from other patrols around the region.
-Sign-up is on our website (nspemr.org).
-You will find it located on the right side of the screen and I have also provided a link here: https://www.nspemr.org/home/emr-awards-banquet
+Sign-up is on our website (https://www.nspemr.org/home/emr-awards-banquet).

-There will be an Instructor Development class this spring.
+There will be an Instructor Development class in April at Alpine Valley.
 If you wish to become an Instructor for any of the NSP programs, this is a mandatory first step.
-Contact Jodie Fuller at JF4Seasons@aol.com for more information and course scheduling.at email@example.com Course is limited to 10 Participants.
+Contact Derek Werner for more information and course scheduling.at email@example.com Course is limited to 10 Participants.

 If you’re interested in beginning your journey towards Senior Patroller or Senior Alpine Patroller, take the first step now!
 You must notify your Patrol Director of your intentions to train for your Senior classification.
-You can find information for the entire journey under the Senior program tab within the region website.
+You can find information for the entire journey under the Senior program tab.
 Sign-up is now available under that tab also.

-Finally I hope everyone had a great year and I, along with the entire EMR staff wish you a healthy and happy off-season.
+Finally I hope everyone had a great year and I, along with the entire EMR staff wish you a healthy and happy summer.

 We look forward to seeing you at your patrol banquets, the Region banquet, and on the hill next season!